examples of my work

-Not wishing to be a defeatist, I was not prepared to give in to my issues and let my photography and work go.
+Not wishing to be a defeatist, I was not prepared to give in to my issues and let my photography go.

 I therefore had to agree with myself on what to do next in my photography and experiences.
 Oh well here goes;

-“Creative Fine Art” can involve studio and outdoor photography, as well as the studio, as well as increasing the knowledge of the software packages and facilities on your computer.
+“Creative Fine Art” can involve both studio and outdoor subjects/photography, as well as the studio, as well as increasing the knowledge and understanding of the software packages, post-production facilities and technics.

-My recently built and fully equipped studio, now comes into its own.
+My recently built and fully equipped studio has recently now comes into its own.

 “My equipment”.
 Has it changed, l hear you ask?
 Yes!!

 Following a great deal of research and consideration of what to do, I decided to change all together from Canon to Sony.
 There where various reasons for this, but l had to consistently consider my future and my health.

-The studio is fully equipped with various types of lighting, from the ‘Bowen Streamlite” system to the Manfrotto macro system complete with the Novoflex scaffolding system.
+The studio is fully equipped with various types of lighting, from the ‘Bowen Streamlite” system to the Manfrotto macro lighting system complete with the Novoflex scaffolding system.

-Hopefully the above will go some way to explaining my reason for “down sizing” my gear and changing the supplier.
+Hopefully the above will go some way to explaining my reasons for changing my genre, down sizing my gear and workload.

 My Professional Photography

-January 2002 arrived, along with a big bang of reality, my launch in to becoming a “Professional Natural History & Wildlife Photographer”.
-Now to construct a plan of action for my first year, this would include; visiting my new agency/representative, creating a number of locations to visit and at the right time of the species year.
-Some of the locations included where: The Scottish Cairngorms, The Yorkshire Moors, North Wales, The Farne Islands, Donna Nook Grey Seal Coloney, plus many more.
+January 2002 arrived, along with a big bang of reality, my launch in to becoming a “Professional Natural History & Wildlife Photographer”. l now had to construct a plan of action for my first year, this would include; visiting my new agency OSF, creating a number of locations to visit and at the right time of the species year.
+Some of the locations included where: The Scottish Cairngorms, The Yorkshire Moors, North Wales, The Farne Islands, Donna Nook Grey Seal Coloney, plus many many more.

 The year that followed was an extremely busy one, and also involved in spending plenty of money. l just never realised what l would have to spend out on in my first, this include expanding my gear and office facilities.